COVID-19 advice - Scotland

 For general information about the coronavirus vaccine and its delivery, phone 0800 030 8013 (available 8.00am to 8.00pm, 7 days a week).

-The Scottish government is recommending that you follow the guidance for clinically extremely vulnerable to help protect yourself and others.
+For now, the Scottish government is recommending that you follow the guidance for clinically extremely vulnerable to help protect yourself and others.
 For more details on the risk groups and protection levels, read the Gov Scot website information on the highest risk group.

 To stay safe, you should strictly follow physical distancing and hygiene measures.